RaviTezu/sentry/README.md

 sentry_dbuser_password: password             # Password for the above database user.

 sentry_admin: admin                          # User to login to the sentry GUI.
-sentry_admin_email: admin@evernym.us         # Email for the above mentioned user.
+sentry_admin_email: admin@example.com        # Email for the above mentioned user.
 sentry_admin_password: password              # Password for the above mentioned user.

 # Required packages(Will be installed via apt)